Characteristics of carbohydrates

 Digestion is slow and the contribution of sugar to the blood becomes gradually.

-The carbohydrates are considered simple and complex carbohydrates.
+There are two types of carbohydrates: simple and complex carbohydrates.

 From a dietary standpoint, monosaccharides (single sugar molecule) and disaccharides (consisting of two simple sugar molecules together) can be considered simple carbohydrates.
 Disaccharides hydrolyze (break down) producing two monosaccharides.